 In spite of its very energetic reappraisal and various analyses, Michael Powell’s career destroying masterpiece, Peeing Tom (1960), is a film whose musical eccentricities and sound design contain hidden depths.
-For a film that appears on the surface to be almost excessively Freudian, this was normal yet, when looking at some of the detailed reappraisals … Continue reading Peeping Tom (Michael Powell,1960) – Aural Perspectives of Murder.
+For a film that appears on the surface to be almost excessively Freudian, this was normal yet, when looking at some of the detailed reappraisals and even some of the high-end re-evaluations of its narrative … Continue reading Peeping Tom (Michael Powell,1960) – Aural Perspectives of Murder.

 Part 1.
 Part 2.
 Part 3.
 Combining the Readings: Similarities, Contradictions and Cross-Over.
 “It’s as if the film were pinpointing the very essence of the unfilmable: the entwined couple, monstrous, the two-backed beast of the primal scene, the impossible couple of body and voice.” – Michel Chion (1999, p.149).
 While Murphy and Fenimore examine and address different points and issues, their resulting essays not only … Continue reading Analysis of Sound and Music in Alfred Hitchcock’s Psycho (1960) – Part 4 (Conclusions)

 Part 1 Part 2 Part 3 The Reception of Blue in New Technological Forms and Contexts.
 “The degree to which the spectator identifies with the diegesis as his/her own hallucination fluctuates from spectator to spectator, from narrative moment to moment, from genre to genre.”
 (Gorbman, 1987, p.45).
-It is very hard to experience Blue today … Continue reading The Problematic Reception of Derek Jarman’s Blue – Part 4 (New Technological Contexts).
+It is very hard to experience Blue today in the intended format that Jarman produced it in.
+This … Continue reading The Problematic Reception of Derek Jarman’s Blue – Part 4 (New Technological Contexts).